revalew/Master-Thesis/.BACKUP/adafiut_libs/README.md

-# HOW TO INSTALL CircuitPython LIBRARIES ON MicroPython
+# HOW TO INSTALL CircuitPython LIBRARIES ON MicroPython BOARD

 ## Overview